AceAdz/AceAdz/README.md

 ---

 ## 💭 what i'm up to
-- working on various projects
+- working on various projects (that i never end up finishing and archive them)
 - learning new languages
 - creating **web projects** that actually look clean
 - learning **system design** and **problem‑solving**
-- experimenting with **AI tools** and workflow optimization
+- experimenting with **AI tools**

 ---